Sarah Everard’s killer Wayne Couzens handed whole life sentence

 Couzens pleaded guilty to the murder on 9 July, having already admitted to kidnap and rape.
 During the July hearing it emerged that Couzens had hired the white Vauxhall Astra three days before the attack.
 The police officer gave the rental company his personal details, including the mobile number on his Met police personnel file, and used his own bank card, The Guardian reports.
 “A roll of self-adhesive film” was also bought days before the attack, says the BBC.

 Couzens finished work at 7am on the day of the abduction and picked up the hire car that afternoon, returning it the following morning.

-At 9:35pm on 3 March, a bus camera “appeared to capture the moment [Everard] was intercepted by Couzens” in London, the BBC reports.
-The hire car was parked “with its hazard lights flashing” and “two figures could be seen standing” next to it, the BBC continues.
+At 9.35pm on 3 March, a bus camera “appeared to capture the moment [Everard] was intercepted by Couzens” in London, the BBC reported.
+The hire car was parked “with its hazard lights flashing” and “two figures could be seen standing” next to it, said the broadcaster.

 Couzens phoned in sick on 8 March, according to the BBC.
 Just hours before his arrest on 9 March, the married father-of-two had been at “work keeping politicians and VIPs safe as part of the Metropolitan Police’s elite Diplomatic Protection Command”, The Telegraph reports.

 A former member of the Civil Nuclear Constabulary, he underwent firearms training while “working as part of the team protecting Dungeness nuclear power station”, near his Kent home, the paper continues.
 As a member of Westminster’s Diplomatic Protection Command, Couzens later became responsible for “protecting MPs and other dignitaries in and around the capital”.